Lawpea/robofriends/README.md

 # Robofriends

-Tutorial for learning how to create React apps.
+A test website for learning the basics of React.